 - Click Next in the Schema Transformation window and complete the view creation using the standard steps.

 Users who have access to the view see only the indexed data related to the isolation key(s) that you specified.
 A sample Search Analytics > Discover window for a view that shows the

 ap-northeast-1 data follows:

-cs_partition_key_# column to configure the isolation rules for the views of the object group, as shown in the steps earlier in this topic.
+cs_partition_key_# column, or your custom capture group field name(as described in Configuring Object Group Isolation Keys), to configure the isolation filtering for the views, as shown in the steps earlier in this topic.